 How does the chain know that Alice created the output – that is, that the request should be carried out under Alice’s name?
 It doesn’t have access to the IOTA transaction, only to its output.
 And even if it had, what if Bob and Alice sent requests in the same transaction?

 The Stardust solution is the Sender Feature.
-Outputs may specify their senders explicitly, while transaction validation makes sure that the sender address is unlocked on the input side of the transaction.
+Outputs can explicitly specify their senders, while transaction validation ensures that the sender address is unlocked on the input side of the transaction.
 Therefore, the owner of the sender address must have agreed to carry out the on-ledger request under their name.